Blog Post

 The stones may not always have been part of the henge, possibly being toppled over before being incorporated into it – not an act of vandalism but an attempt to save whatever was thought to have been important about the stone, experts think”.

-In 2015 the ground survey found “90 large stones, lying on their sides and measuring nearly 15ft” under the ground” – then, in 2016, we have “200 – 300 giant posts 6-7 metres long” – So was there another ground radar survey between the two claims or where the ‘experts’ caught guessing?
+In 2015, the ground survey found “90 large stones, lying on their sides and measuring nearly 15ft” under the ground” – then, in 2016, we have “200 – 300 giant posts 6-7 metres long” – So was there another ground radar survey between the two claims or were the ‘experts’ caught guessing?

 Sadly, the misinterpretation of the evidence doesn’t end the nonsense and gives us a clue to this deception – “However, the most significant revelation is the discovery that the newly identified timber circle complex was probably never fully completed“.

 You could say that about the entire site – if you believe what the archaeologists tell you.
-Durrington Walls is a classic ‘half-moon’ shape, which is evident as the bank is missing towards the River Avon in the East, and there is no bank to the South where they found these anomalies.
+Durrington Walls is a classic ‘half-moon’ shape, evident in the missing bank towards the River Avon in the East and the absence of a bank to the South, where they found these anomalies.
 Now the bank is no small matter, unlike Stonehenge, as it is 30m – 40m wide and 3m high in the North-western sector of the site.

 Archaeologists have yet to suggest why the banks are missing – if it were a ‘henge’, it would have had banks and ditches surrounding its entirety.

-The first thing that strikes you when you look at Durrington Walls is that it seems incomplete; it looks like a half-circle from aerial photographs, and the ground, you get a sense of it only being half-finished.
-But most illustrations include the eastern section because magnetometer surveys of 2006 show more ditches under the surface, although you might question their purpose, as it is not apparent.
+The first thing that strikes you when you look at Durrington Walls is that it seems incomplete; from aerial photographs, it looks like a half-circle, and on the ground, you get a sense of it being only half-finished.
+But most illustrations include the eastern section because magnetometer surveys in 2006 show more ditches beneath the surface, although you might question their purpose, as they are not apparent.

 The site’s east side was clearly built much later than the original west side.
 As a result, the eastern bank is smaller and does not match the specifications of the original ditch and moat, which was roughly 5.5 m deep, 7 m wide at its bottom, and 18 m wide at the top.

-2004 magnetometer survey by Payne and martin – indicating water minerals from the Avon.
+2004 magnetometer survey by Payne and Martin – indicating water minerals from the Avon – (The Stonehenge Hoax – Woodhenge)

 The bank was 30m wide in some areas.
-The bank and ditch indicated by the magnetometer surveys are less than half that depth; the bank is only about a third of the size of that on the northern side.
-The current theory and plan of Durrington Walls do not stand up to investigation, for it is clear that the Eastern side of the camp was added later when the prehistoric groundwater had started to recede.
+The bank and ditch indicated by the magnetometer surveys are less than half that depth; the bank is only about a third the size of the one on the northern side.
+The current theory and plan for Durrington Walls do not stand up to investigation, for it is clear that the Eastern side of the camp was added later, when the prehistoric groundwater had begun to recede.
 This would include the Southern circle found in the 1960s.

-It would help if you looked at the site’s terrain, position, and layout to answer that question.
+It would help if you considered the site’s terrain, location, and layout to answer that question.
 The first thing that hits you is that the site is not flat – in fact, it’s a huge bowl.
 Archaeologists say that it is a settlement, but anyone who goes camping will tell you not to pitch your tent on a slope, and for an excellent reason: you will wake up one morning covered in water, as when it rains, the water runs downhill.

 Durrington Walls built in a bowl

-Archaeologists will insist that, because they have found a few postholes that they believe are the foundations of a couple of roundhouses, the site must unquestionably be a settlement because its position and shape dumbfound them.
+Archaeologists will insist that, because they have found a few postholes they believe are the foundations of a couple of roundhouses, the site must unquestionably be a settlement, as its position and shape confound them.

 Woodhenge (which lies to the South of Durrington Walls) has two entrances: one directed towards Durrington Walls’ harbour and, more importantly, a mysterious second entrance that trails to our Mesolithic shoreline.
 This clearly indicates that groundwater was present at Woodhenge during Mesolithic times.
-It would explain the strange shape of the camp and the magnetometer survey (Parker-Pearson, 2006) showing the continuation ditches to the east were dug after the groundwater had fallen in Neolithic times.
+It would explain the strange shape of the camp and the magnetometer survey (Parker-Pearson, 2006), which shows the continuation of ditches to the east, dug after the groundwater had fallen in Neolithic times.

 Even more impressive is how the landscape reflected the receding shoreline during the Neolithic when the waters receded (as we saw at Stonehenge and The Avenue).
 The present-day minor road runs along the course of the Neolithic shoreline circa 4000 BCE.